 Distributed Denial of Service Attack (DDoS) Definition

-DDoS stands for “Distributed Denial of Service.”
-A DDoS attack is a malicious attempt to make an online service unavailable to users, usually by temporarily interrupting or suspending the services of its hosting server.
+A distributed denial of service (DDoS) attack is a malicious attempt to make an online service unavailable to users, usually by temporarily interrupting or suspending the services of its hosting server.

 "And that concludes our DDoS party: Escapist Magazine, Eve Online, Minecraft, League of Legends + 8 phone requests.”Tweeted by LulzSec - June 14, 2011, 11:07PM

 Broadly speaking, DoS and DDoS attacks can be divided into three types:

 Common DDoS Attacks Types

 Some of the most commonly used DDoS attack types include:UDP Flood